Logo

 Solution: Change your application's port or stop the other service.

-// Change to a different port
+// Use a configurable port

 Scenario 4: Unclean Server Shutdown